 All that is needed to finish the entire line stage is a chassis, power supply, volume and input selector controls, and a handful of RCA jacks and hookup wire.
 Although this custom Aikido kit isn't all that is needed, it is a great start.

-This latest Aikido PCB does incorporate a few small improvements, such as the two output coupling capacitors (which I deem essential) and the ability to be configured as an Aikido Push-Pull circuit, which is perfect for those wishing to build a tube headphone amplifier for high-impedance cans.
-Of course, the Aikido noval stereo board is not limited to this one application by any means.
-Line stages, single-ended power amplifier front-ends, tube-based mixers, I-to-V converters—all are possible with this Aikido PCB.
+This latest Aikido PCB does retain a few small features from the older PCBs, such as the two output coupling capacitors (which I deem essential).
+Line stages, single-ended power amplifier front-ends, tube-based mixers, I-to-V converters㻡ll are possible with this Aikido PCB.

 PCB includes 16-page user guide with schematics and instructions.